IRS Form 8854: A Guide for U.S. Expatriates

 Line 1b: Ineligible deferred compensation items

 This is any deferred compensation item that cannot be included in Line 1a, above.
-Any ineligible deferred compensation items must be reported on IRS Form 1040 or 1040-SR, for the tax year that includes the date of expatriation.
+Any ineligible deferred compensation items must be reported on IRS Form 1040 or IRS Form 1040-SR, for the tax year that includes the date of expatriation.

 If you have more than one ineligible deferred compensation item, you must include an attached statement that lists the value of each item on the day before expatriation.